-- You are conscientious and try to prepare for every eventuality (see above).
+- You are conscientious and try to prepare for every eventuality.
 But if you’re caught off-guard in a meeting or conversation, you may get easily overstimulated and question how to respond.

-- You’re able to sense conflict often before others are even aware of it, which makes you a master at empathetic communication.
+- You’re able to sense conflict often before others are even aware of it, making you a master at empathetic communication.
 However, your constant vigilance can be emotionally and mentally draining.

-How Being a Sensitive Striver Can Work for You
+How Being a Sensitive Striver Can Be a Strength

-During her time off, Kelly reflected on the patterns she needed to change.
+Kelly, the client whose story you read about earlier, reflected on the patterns she needed to change during her time off.
 She realized her actions—from people-pleasing to negative self-talk—were preventing her from pursuing opportunities that better fit her true nature and financial goals.